 • Proprietary funds - The Commonwealth maintains two different types of proprietary funds, enterprise and internal service.
 These funds report activities that operate more like those of private sector business and use the full accrual basis of accounting.
 Enterprise funds report activities that charge fees for supplies or services to the general public like the State Lottery.
 Enterprise funds are reported as business-type activities on the government-wide financial statements.
-The enterprise funds use the full accrual basis of accounting and the only differences between amounts reported on the government-wide statements and the enterprise fund statements are due to internal service fund activity (see reconciliations on pages 52 and 54).
+The enterprise funds use the full accrual basis of accounting and the only differences between amounts reported on the government-wide statements and the enterprise funds report activities that charge fees for supplies for supplies and service fund activity (see reconciliations on pages 52 and 54).
 Internal service funds report activities that charge fees for supplies and services to other Commonwealth agencies, like Fleet Management.
-Internal service funds are reported as governmental activities in the government-wide statements because these types of services predominantly benefit governments rather than business-type functions.
+Internal service funds are reported as governments rather than business-type functions.